What to look for when buying a used Honda Fit

 Maintenance: Don't miss your regular oil changes to keep your engine in good shape.
 The owner's manual for 2007 Honda Fit recommends using the 5W-20 engine oil.
 Check the oil level regularly; the engine oil dipstick has an orange loop handle.

-Change transmission fluid in recommended intervals.
+Change transmission fluid at recommended intervals.
 The owner's manual for 2007 Honda Fit says Always use Honda ATF-Z1 automatic transmission fluid.
 If your car has a hesitation or misfiring and the problem is diagnosed as a bad ignition coil, it's recommended replacing all spark plugs along with the coil.

 More on maintenance: